aldinh777/reactive/readme.md

 a(15); // A is currently GREATER THAN 10
 ```

-if there is multiple state to be observed, you can use the `effectFrom` method from `utils`
+if there is multiple state to be observed, you can use the `effect`

 ```js
 import { state } from '@aldinh777/reactive';